5- Step by step guide to Transpose of a Matrix-definitions

 Solved problem for the transpose of a matrix

-The result matches the value of the transpose of (A+B).
+The result matches the transpose of (A+B).
 This calculation proves the validity of the transpose of (A+B): = Transpose of A + Transpose of B.

 Solved problem for transpose of a matrix